ddelorez/verkada_access_dashboard/PLANNING.md

 ## Project Plan: Verkada Access Control Dashboard

-**Goal:** Develop a modern dashboard for Verkada access control events, hosted on Proxmox LXC containers, leveraging an existing Python authentication module for Verkada API access, FastAPI for the backend, React/Tailwind for the frontend, and SQLite for user authentication.
+**Goal:** Develop a modern dashboard for Verkada access control events, hosted on a Proxmox VM (Ubuntu Server), leveraging an existing Python authentication module for Verkada API access, FastAPI for the backend, React/Tailwind for the frontend, and SQLite for user authentication.

 **Core Features:**
 1. Display a timeline of access control events with details.